Spectre Divide - Multiplayer Game Backend Deep Dive

 Understanding Containers in a Hybrid Model

 Containers are lightweight, standalone, and executable packages that include everything needed to run a piece of software, including the code, runtime, libraries, and system tools.
-In the context of Spectre Divide, leveraging both cloud and bare metal through container-based orchestration allows the game to tap into both type of game server hosting to maximizes flexibility and performance.
+In the context of Spectre Divide, leveraging both cloud and bare metal through container-based orchestration allowed the game to tap into both types of game server hosting to maximize flexibility and performance.

-Cloud-Based Resources: The cloud environment provides scalability and flexibility, allowing Spectre Divide to dynamically tap into cloud’s computer resources based on demand.
-This enables the game to deploy game servers in-sync with fluctuations in player numbers without compromising performance.
-As these resources should be deployed just-in-time, it should enable developer Mountain Top to minimize the overall cost of its game server hosting.
-If Mountain Top’s orchestration service is like Edgegap’s, it should allow game developers to deploy across multiple regions worldwide (10 listed as of writing) – however, that is less than other orchestrators like Edgegap’s 615+ locations.
+Cloud-Based Resources: The cloud environment provides scalability and flexibility, allowing Spectre Divide to dynamically tap into cloud computing resources based on demand.
+This enabled the game to deploy game servers in-sync with fluctuations in player numbers without compromising performance.
+As these resources should be deployed just-in-time, it should enable developer Mountaintop to minimize the overall cost of its game server hosting.
+If Mountaintop's orchestration service is like Edgegap's, it would allow game developers to deploy across multiple regions worldwide (10 listed at time of writing) -- however, that is fewer than other orchestrators -- Edgegap, for example, operates 615+ locations as of writing.

-Bare Metal Servers: Bare metal provides the baseline of game server hosting as Bare Metal is the least expensive game server type available.
-This technically allows Spectre Divide to minimize its hosting cost by first driving all traffic to available Bare Metal resource it purchased.
+Bare Metal Servers: Bare metal provides the baseline of game server hosting as bare metal is the least expensive game server type available.
+This technically allowed Spectre Divide to minimize its hosting cost by first driving all traffic to available bare metal resources it had purchased.

-This Bare Metal pool is likely divided into specific regions, which provides the “always available” community server regions, namely as of time of writing – Northwest US, Western US, Central US, Southern US, Eastern EU, Central EU, South Africa, Northern APAC, Western APAC, Oceana.
+This bare metal pool was likely divided into specific regions, which provided the "always available" community server regions.
+At time of writing, 10 community server regions were listed: Northwest US, Western US, Central US, Southern US, Eastern EU, Central EU, South Africa, Northern APAC, Western APAC, and Oceania.

 Benefits of Container-Based Orchestration